Skip to content

 }

-The key invariant. key is deterministic from message.id and the block index where the group starts.
-That has two consequences you should design against:
+The key invariant. key is deterministic from message.id plus the block index where the group starts.
+Two consequences:

 1. Idempotency.
 Re-persisting the same group with the same key is a no-op.
-If your storage uses key as the primary key (recommended), the persist() loop above can run after every token delta without creating duplicates.
+If your storage uses key as primary key (recommended), the persist() loop above can run after every token delta without producing duplicates.

 2. Streaming messages are excluded.
-A message whose isStreaming is true returns [] — you get groups only when the turn has finalized.
+A message whose isStreaming is true returns [] — groups appear only after the turn finalizes.
 That’s why persist() doesn’t need a separate “on end_turn” callback.

 On thread reopen, rebuild the ConversationMessage[] your store remembers and seed the hook via initialMessages. contentGroupsToConversationMessages collapses groups sharing the same message.id prefix back into one message: